the-magnificents/04-02-2021-Carpentry-for-HGIS/02_Day_2_GIS_Data/00_README.md

 ### Introduction to data frames in Python, working with pandas and matplotlib (libraries)
 Jose Urra, Ashley Cryan - 1.5 hrs
-- Use the data generated in the previous demo to run some analyses using pandas and create basic plots with matplotlib
+- Reuse the data generated in the previous demo
+- Run some analyses using pandas and create basic plots with matplotlib